realprudhvi/Documentation_Suite_For_ChatGPT/README.md

 * **PDF (Lossless):** Recommended for complex data.
 The suite uses a direct HTML-to-PDF pipeline that preserves all LaTeX formatting, complex equations, and table borders exactly as they appear on screen.

 ![PDF vs DOCX Comparison](https://github.com/realprudhvi/Documentation_Suite_For_ChatGPT/blob/e49019daec725a1c4b6160727382a7abbb5350b6/images/5-comparision.png)
-*(Image: Side-by-side comparison of a broken DOCX table versus a perfect PDF render)*

 ## 6. Preview Mode